 Average student debt among our public health professional clients: $120,000

-Public health professionals don’t go into the field because of the high salary.
+Public health professionals don’t go into the field because of the high-paying salary.

 Yet when you graduate with six-figure student debt with a mid-five-figure salary, that debt causes a lot of stress.
 Public health professionals also have a lower income ceiling because of inflation level expected growth in wages.